Stephen Varble: Artistic career

-Stephen Varble’s first street performances were tame, compared to his most iconic works.
+Stephen Varble's first street performances were tame, compared to his most iconic works.
 Early outings feature him walking through Manhattan blindfolded, made vulnerable to the world around him.
-He also created a dress from slides of Hendrick’s family, metaphorically claiming his past.

-Varble became most known in the mid-1970s for his public interventions in genderqueer costumes made from street trash, food waste, and found objects.
+He also created a dress from slides of Hendrick's family, metaphorically claiming his past.Varble became most known in the mid-1970s for his public interventions in genderqueer costumes made from street trash, food waste, and found objects.
+Some people referred to his art as "gutter art", but his art struck awe in many.
+It had meaning behind the creation, further adding to the value.
 After breaking with Hendricks, Varble became increasingly interested in creating confrontational events that disrupted business and that presented him in costumes that complicated assumptions about gender and class, not only within the art world but society at large.
-The works that brought him to public notoriety were his "Costume Tours of New York," which involved Varble leading onlookers through unauthorized tours of SoHo galleries, boutiques, and museums.
+The works that brought him to public notoriety were his "Costume Tours of New York", which involved Varble leading onlookers through unauthorized tours of SoHo galleries, boutiques, and museums.
 He targeted sites of luxury commerce, and his performances attacked issues of class and gender.
 While his costumes often took the form of dresses, they would also combine male and female elements together.
 For example, one of the most iconic images of Varble features him wearing long strands of pearls draped down his hips and legs, contrasted by a pearlescent codpiece ironically fashioned to look like male genitalia.
 With these elements, Varble draws attention to things the viewer may expect him to hide, asserting his rejection of binary gender roles.